GHeinzelmann/BAT.py/README.md

 ## Equilibration

 The equilibration starts from the docked complex or the crystal structure, gradually releasing restraints applied on the ligand and then performing a final simulation with an unrestrained ligand.
-The necessary simulation parameters for the ligand are also generated in this stage, using the General Amber Force Field (GAFF), and the AM1-BCC charge model.
+The necessary simulation parameters for the ligand are also generated in this stage, using the General Amber Force Field (GAFF) [5], and the AM1-BCC charge model [6,7].
 To run this step, inside the program main folder type:

 python FEtool.py -i input.in -s equil